Convert your Windows PC into a Home Theater

 Step #5 - The Video Renderer:

 Under Windows there are several different technologies that govern how video is displayed.
 Depending on your system configuration and the way in which you view video, you may want to select a different Video Renderer.
 Selecting the Video Renderer is done in two places.
 Once for DVDs (Advanced Options / Playback / DVD ) and another for media files (Advanced Options / Playback / Video).
-If you are having playback problems such as only hearing audio (no video showing) or experience bad video quality, try switching the Video Renderer to "EVR", "VMR9 Windowless" or "VMR7".
+If you are having playback problems such as only hearing audio (no video showing) or experience bad video quality, try switching the Video Renderer to "EVR", "MadVR" or "MPC-VR".

 Step #6 - Connecting your Computer to the TV set: